By Leo Thompson, MA, MEd, CIS School Support and Evaluation Officer

 - Advancing global citizenship and intercultural learning in your school

-- Beyond 2020: Improving the values and actions of international education worldwide
+- Beyond 2020: Improving the values and Actions of international education worldwide

-- Read more posts relating to global citizenship
+- Read more global

 A warm thank you to Jane Larsson, Stuart McLay, Chris Durbin, Nunana Nyomi, Dr Sudha Govindswamy, Dr Rick Spradling, Nico Evers, Chris Green, Chris Maggio, Ann Straub, Cecile Doyen, Kate Taverner, Dr Martha Ross, Associate Professor, Eeqbal Hassim, Angeline Aow, Peter Williams (KAS), Vanessa Reid (VIS), and many CIS colleagues and international educators, for the help in significantly evolving the unpacked 1098 CGUI model and content in this post.
 Thank you to The Vienna International School, The City School (ELC), Bangkok, and Nazarbayev Intellectual Schools respectively for supporting this post with student artwork, the GC statement, and a student quote.